Crashtastic314159/Elite-Dangerous-Launcher-/README.md

 # Elite-Dangerous-Launcher-
-A modified shortcut and script that simutaneously lauches the Elite: Dangerous Laucnher, EDMC and the EDx52display plugin (optional)
+A modified shortcut and script that simutaneously lauches the Elite: Dangerous Laucnher, EDMC and the EDx52display plugin (optional).
+Also closes the apps once the ED Launcher is close

+# Installation

+1. Download and install EDMC as usual, noting the .exe path
+2. Download and install EDx52display, which can be found [here](https://github.com/peterbn/EDx52display), noting the exe path
+3. Copy the .bat and shortcut files to the EDLaunch folder
+4. Create a shortcut to the shortcut file in the folder/pin to start bar
+5. To disable the EDx52Display plugin edit the .bat file and comment/delete the lines specified